Gian Lorenzo Bernini: Temporary eclipse and resurgence under Innocent X

 Matters of decorum aside, Bernini's Teresa was still an artistic tour de force that incorporates all of the multiple forms of visual art and technique that Bernini had at his disposal, including hidden lighting, thin gilded beams, recessive architectural space, secret lens, and over twenty diverse types of colored marble: these all combine to create the final artwork—"a perfected, highly dramatic and deeply satisfying seamless ensemble".

 Embellishment of Rome under Alexander VII

-Upon his accession to the Chair of St Peter, Pope Alexander VII Chigi (reigned 1655–1667) began to implement his extremely ambitious plan to transform Rome into a magnificent world capital by means of systematic, bold (and costly) urban planning.
-In so doing, he brought to fruition the long, slow recreation of the urban glory of Rome—the deliberate campaign for the "renovatio Romae"—that had begun in the fifteenth century under the Renaissance popes.
-Over the course of his pontificate, Alexander commissioned many large-scale architectural changes in the city—indeed, some of the most significant ones in the city's recent history and for years to come—choosing Bernini as his principal collaborator (though other architects, especially Pietro da Cortona, were also involved).
-Thus did commence another extraordinarily prolific and successful chapter in Bernini's career.
+Upon his accession to the Chair of St Peter, Pope Alexander VII Chigi (reigned 1655–1667) began to implement his extremely ambitious plan to transform Rome into a world capital by means of systematic, expensive urban planning.
+In doing so, he brought to fruition the long, slow re-creation of the urban glory of Rome—the deliberate campaign for the "renovatio Romae"—that had begun in the fifteenth century under the Renaissance popes.
+Over the course of his pontificate, Alexander commissioned many large-scale architectural changes in the city, Including some of the most significant ones in the city's recent history, choosing Bernini as his principal collaborator (though other architects, especially Pietro da Cortona, were also involved).